stfc/PSyclone/doc/developers.rst

 updated) due to a previous Invoke.
 In this case, the fact that the OpenACC run-time does not copy over the now out-dated host version of the field is essential for correctness.

+In order to support the incremental porting and/or debugging of an application, PSyclone also supports the OpenACC ``data`` directive that creates a statically-scoped data region.
+See the description of the ``ACCDataTrans`` transformation in the :ref:`sec_transformations_available` section for more details.

 .. _opencl_dev: